Early Dispute Resolution Mediation Panel

 Expert Administration with a Fast Path to Resolution

 The process is designed to move quickly, typically concluding within 30 days.
-EDR can also proceed concurrently with the arbitration process, helping to maintain momentum toward resolution.
+EDR Mediation can also proceed concurrently with the arbitration process, helping to maintain momentum toward resolution.

 As with all AAA-administered mediations, confidentiality is maintained throughout.